hcbpassos/drag_select_grid_view/README.md

   * `SelectableItem`: A selectable widget, which is going to visually indicate whether the item is selected or not.

-  * `SelectionAppBar`: A custom `AppBar`, which is able able to show the amount of selected items and an option to unselect them.
+  * `SelectionAppBar`: A custom `AppBar`, which shows the amount of selected items and an option to unselect them.

 The [example project](https://github.com/hugocbpassos/drag_select_grid_view/tree/master/example/lib) provides some samples of those widgets.
 I won't add them to the library, since they are unrelated to the grid itself, but feel free to copy them into your project.